Best Practices for Watering Your Garden

 1. Know your plants

 If you watch your plants, they will let you know when they need water.
 They wilt.
 Colors become dull.
 Furthermore, different plants have different water requirements.
 For example in a standard vegetable garden, onions do not need as much water as carrots, and carrots don’t need as much water as tomatoes, cucumbers or beans.
-Potatoes are very sensitive to not enough water, but peppers like it hot and dry.
+Potatoes and lettuce are very sensitive to not enough water, but peppers like it hot and dry.

 The age of the plant also matters.
-The more mature and bigger the plant, the less water it requires compared to young and small plants.
+The more mature and bigger the plant, the less frequent water it requires compared to young and small plants.
 Young plants are tender and have small root systems whereas a mature plant will have a bigger root system to cover more area below ground.
-Always remember to water immediately after transplanting a young plant!

 2. Know your soil